ktsn/vue-thin-modal/README.md

 </template>
 ```

-This is useful when you want to inject some plugin instance from the root Vue instance because the auto-mounted portal will not belong to the user defined root Vue instance.
+This is useful when you want to inject some plugin instances from the root Vue instance because the auto-mounted portal will not belong to the user defined root Vue instance.
 For example, you need to put the portal manually when you use [`vue-i18n`](https://github.com/kazupon/vue-i18n) plugin.

 ```js
 import Vue from 'vue'